Pundalik Gaitonde: Early life

-Goa liberation movement
+Goan independence movement

 While working as a hospital's director in Mapusa in the 1940s, he was active in the underground activities of the National Congress (Goa) (NCG).
 On 1 January 1954, he attended a meeting of underground workers of the NCG, held at Sawantwadi.
 At this meeting, it was decided to restart the non-violent movement in Goa from 18 June 1954 (18 June is celebrated as Goa Revolution Day).
-He was also elected as the Chairman of the Executive Committee at this meeting.
+He was also elected as the chairman of the executive committee at this meeting.

 On 17 February 1954, while attending the farewell party of a Portuguese judge, Pundalik objected to the toast proposed by one of the invitees, saying "Eu protesto".
 This incident attracted the attention of both the Portuguese rulers, who were upset with him, and the nationalists, who were impressed.
 It was also the subject of multiple discussions in the Parliament of India.
 He was arrested the following day and deported to Portugal with his wife, Edila.
 He was then tried at the Lisbon High Court on 7 July 1954 and was sentenced to three months' imprisonment (including the detention period), or a fine of 40 Escudos per day in lieu of jail term.
 His civil rights were suspended for 12 years, and he was placed under surveillance for five years, during which time he was to not leave Portugal or associate with anyone anti-Portuguese.
 The NCG then celebrated 17 February 1955 as the "First Gaitonde Day", organising satyagraha across Goa.

 He was released on 25 May 1955, returning to India on 14 June.
 He then settled in New Delhi.
 While there, he was tried in Goa by the TMT, who on 5 July 1955 sentenced him to 10 years rigorous imprisonment, a fine of 20 Escudos per day for two years and a suspension of his political rights for 15 years.

 In June 1957, Gaitonde was part of a delegation of 11 Goans chosen for consultation by then Prime Minister of India, Jawaharlal Nehru.
 Others included Armando Menezes and his brother Nicolau Menezes, along with Luis Gracias, J. N. Heredia, Evágrio Jorge, Vishwanath Lawande, Gerald Pereira, Rama Hegde, Peter Alvares and Purushottam Kakodkar.

 In 1960, he was elected president of the NCG at its Bombay session.
 He attended the Conference of the Nationalist Organisations of the Portuguese Colonies at Casablanca in 1961, along with George Vaz and Cajetan Lobo.
 He then visited several countries, including the United States, Brazil, United Kingdom, Sweden and USSR, and was at the United Nations representing the case of Portuguese colonies in general and Goa in particular.
 While in the US, he met leaders like Norman Thomas.
 His campaigns lead to the Seminar on Portuguese Colonies organised in New Delhi, with the help of the Indian Council for Africa.